SilkAir Flight 185: Lawsuits

 SilkAir paid USD$10,000 compensation to each victim's family, the maximum under the Warsaw Convention.
 Boeing also paid an undisclosed amount of compensation.
-In July 2001 six families began court proceedings against SilkAir for damages, based on the allegation that the crash was caused by the pilot, after each had rejected a compensation offer of $200,000 (£143,000).
-In October 2001 the claims were turned down by a Singapore High Court judge who ruled that "the onus of proving that flight MI185 was intentionally crashed has not been discharged."
+In July 2001, six families began court proceedings against SilkAir for damages, based on the allegation that the crash was caused by the pilot, after each had rejected a compensation offer of $200,000 (£143,000).
+In October 2001, the claims were turned down by a Singapore High Court judge, who ruled that "the onus of proving that flight MI185 was intentionally crashed has not been discharged."

-The NTSB and PCU manufacturer Parker-Hannifin had already determined that the PCU was properly working, and thus not the cause of the crash neither was any mechanical failure.
-Regardless, a private and independent investigation into the crash refocused on and further examined the recovered PCU device whose malfunctioning had been the culprit in other Boeing 737 crashes.
-The manufacturer's records relating to this particular unit revealed that it had failed some routine tests but were corrected after further testing.
+The NTSB and PCU manufacturer, Parker-Hannifin, had already determined that the PCU was properly working, and thus the cause of the crash was not due to a PCU malfunction or any mechanical failure.
+Regardless, a private and independent investigation into the crash refocused on and further examined the recovered PCU device, whose malfunctioning had been the culprit in other Boeing 737 crashes.
+The manufacturer's records relating to this particular unit revealed that it had failed some routine tests, but were corrected after further testing.
 A metals expert, with the use of images from a scanning electron microscope, concluded that the servo valve had 'chip-outs' and numerous burrs "that could easily have interfered with the smooth operation of the valve".
-The findings of the private investigation were then taken to the Los Angeles Superior Court in 2004 where the jury, which was not allowed to hear or consider the NTSB's conclusions about the accident, found that the crash was caused by a defective servo valve in the plane's rudder.
+The findings of the private investigation were then taken to the Los Angeles Superior Court in 2004, where the jury, which was not allowed to hear or consider the NTSB's conclusions about the accident, found that the crash was caused by a defective servo valve in the plane's rudder.
 Parker-Hannifin was ordered to pay three of the victims families present US$43.6 million.
 They later compensated all families involved after threatening to appeal the verdict, but denied any liability.

 Parker-Hannifin spokesperson Lorrie Paul Crum stated that a federal law disallowed them from using the NTSB final report as evidence in the company's favor during the lawsuit.
 The lawyer representing the plaintiffs, Walter Lack, stated that the law only disallowed using the NTSB report's conclusion and suggestions, while statements of fact are admissible.
 USC §1154 (Discovery and use of cockpit and surface vehicle recordings and transcripts) states: "No part of a report of the Board, related to an accident or an investigation of an accident, may be admitted into evidence or used in a civil action for damages resulting from a matter mentioned in the report."